RylanCodes/RylanCodes/README.md

 </p>

 ### Professional Experience
 I create clear and user-friendly interfaces from mockups using HTML5 and CSS3 within WordPress, and I enhance user experiences with visual effects using JavaScript.
 Additionally, my work includes integrating WordPress plugins for additional functionality, optimizing websites for SEO, ensuring cross-device compatibility, and customizing online stores on Shopify.
-If you're looking for a passionate and dedicated developer to join your team, let's connect and explore potential opportunities together.
+If you're looking for a passionate and dedicated developer to join your team or a freelancer to assist you, let's connect and explore potential opportunities together.

 ### Socials